blcxtranslations/blcx/_translated/chapter-0038.md

 Although it was an item from the secular world, but as long as it was applied properly, it can still be used to great effect.
 Lin Xuan always did things in a leakproof manner.
 Although he had already decided to purchase the seals from the simple youth in a deserted place, and even though the youth looked honest, but just to be safe, Lin Xuan still decided not to deal with him with his true appearance.

-This mask can be used to change one's appearance, but of course, it could not trick the spiritual sense of a Foundation Building cultivator.
-But that youth definitely looked to be in the same stage, the Spirit Gathering stage, as Lin Xuan, so as long as he does not use some technique to check, he would not be able to Lin Xuan's true appearance.
+This mask can be used to change one's appearance, but of course, it could not trick the spiritual sense of a Foundation Establishment cultivator.
+But that youth definitely looked to be in the same stage, the Spirit Condensation stage, as Lin Xuan, so as long as he does not use some technique to check, he would not be able to Lin Xuan's true appearance.

 Being a big customer, Lin Xuan believed that even if the youth was dull in the head, he would not do something so reckless.
 Because to intentionally use the Reveal technique on another, according to the rules of the cultivation world, was very rude and even hostile behaviour